Deep energy retrofit: Tools

-Deep energy retrofits make use of energy modeling tools that integrate with an organization's pro forma or other financial decision making mechanisms.
-Smartphone technologies have simplified the retrofit process as a number of audit and retrofit tools have appeared over the last 5 years to speed up retrofits and maximize efficiency in the field.
+Deep energy retrofits make use of energy modelling tools that integrate with an organization's pro forma or other financial decision making mechanisms.
+Smartphone technologies have simplified the retrofit process as a number of audit and retrofit tools have appeared over the last several years to speed up retrofits and maximize efficiency in the field.

 Ratings

-A building that has undergone a deep energy retrofit is well positioned for a green building rating such as LEED.
+A building that has undergone a deep energy retrofit is usually well positioned for a green building rating such as LEED.

 Energy and Non-energy Benefits

-There have been a number of studies done to determine and quantify the benefits afforded to owners, tenants, and various other stakeholders from the successful completion of deep energy retrofits.
+There have been a number of studies to determine and quantify the benefits afforded to owners, tenants, and various other stakeholders from the successful completion of deep energy retrofits.
 The following tabulation by the Rocky Mountain Institute lays the efficiency measures undertaken in a deep energy retrofit project in correspondence to the building performance improvements and therefore, the quantifiable and non-quantifiable values generated from implementation of such a project.

 Policy framework for retrofitting

 A paradigm shift is needed to achieve the motive of climate change mitigation through retrofitting.
 This shift is underpinned by a greater need to propagate behavioral change rather than just the technology implementation.
 The framework should move from a project focus outlook towards an understanding of a larger scale execution that includes social awareness and interests.
-Hence, the need for laying down large scale retrofitting programs that support the idea of cities as active sites to inculcate newer technologies.
+Hence, there is the need for laying down large scale retrofitting programs that support the idea of cities as active sites to inculcate newer technologies.